 - better risk management

-The community is already benefiting.
 The Nation obtained funding for a new school to house grades seven to 12.

 Education is the foundation for our future and the new school will go a long way in ensuring that the educational needs of our youth are met — Chief David Crate